Professor of Aeronautics and Astronautics

 Sara Seager’s current research interests are focused upon the discovery and characterization of exoplanets.
-She has two main goals: the discovery of another Earth and the search for signs of life by way of atmospheric biosignature gases.
-Thousands of exoplanets are known to exist with exoplanet atmospheres a firmly established field of research.
-Exoplanet atmosphere observations, are however mostly limited to giant exoplanets with puffy atmospheres.
+She has two main goals: the discovery of another Earth and the search for signs of life beyond Earth.
+Thousands of exoplanets are known to exist with exoplanet atmospheres now a firmly established field of research.
 Seager’s group aims to understand the atmospheric composition and the interior structure of small rocky exoplanets, of the kind with potential to host life.

 Awards & Honors

-- 2020 // Legacy Fellow of the American Astronomical Society
+- 2020 // American Astronomical Society Legacy Fellow

 - 2018 // American Philosophical Society Member